thekaigonzalez/RCBash/README.md

 # RCBash

-RCBash is a cross platform command processor.
+RCBash is a UNIX-based platform command processor.

 ## Meaning